Your cervical mucus (the discharge from your vagina) was probably not of much interest to you before you started trying to conceive.

 - Press your thumb to the finger with the sample, then move the fingers apart.
 Is the mucus stretchy, or does it easily break?

 - Record your findings.
 You can use a simple notebook or calendar, or create an online chart.
-FertilityFriend provides a great charting service free of charge – it is mainly meant for recording your basal body temperature, but it is also a very easy way to record other fertility signs.
-You do not need to input temperatures in your chart.
+FertilityFriend provides a great charting service free of charge – it is mainly meant for recording your basal body temperature, but it’s also a very easy way to record other fertility signs.
+It’s not mandatory to include temperatures in your chart.

 Because you may have fertile cervical mucus for a very short period of time, you should check your mucus morning and evening every day.

-You should also make it a habit to observe the sensation in your vagina throughout the day; with experience you will be able to sense the difference.
-You may also observe your underwear; non-fertile mucus will leave stripes while fertile mucus leaves wet circles.
+You should also make it a habit to observe the sensation in your vagina throughout the day; with a little experience, you will be able to sense the difference.
+You can also observe your underwear; non-fertile mucus will leave stripes, while fertile mucus leaves wet circles.

 Don’t check your mucus when you’re sexually aroused, as your secretions from arousal may easily be mistaken for fertile cervical mucus.

 How do I tell fertile cervical mucus from semen or lubrication?

 Because it may sometimes be difficult to distinguish between cervical mucus and semen, it’s best to check your mucus before intercourse.

 Semen and lubrication will usually stretch in several thin threads, dries up relatively quickly, and can’t be stretched multiple times without breaking.
 Fertile cervical mucus will usually stretch in one thick thread and can be stretched again and again.